6.6 Inner Classes

 |---|---|---|

-| Member Inner Class | As a class member | Can access all members of the outer class |
+| Member inner class | As a class member | Can access all members of the outer class |

-| Static Nested Class | With static keyword | Can only access static members of the outer class |
+| Static nested class | With static keyword | Can only access static members of the outer class |

-| Local Inner Class | Inside a method | Only usable within that method |
+| Local inner class | Inside a method | Can only be used within that method |

-| Anonymous Inner Class | Class declaration and instantiation at once | For one-time implementations |
+| Anonymous inner class | Declared and instantiated simultaneously | Used for one-time implementations |

 1. Member Inner Class